Pica

 Patient Education

-It is vital to educate patients regarding healthy nutritional practices.
-Failure to inform patients of the dangers of eating nonnutritive substances is a management pitfall to be avoided.
+It is vital to educate patients regarding healthy nutritional practices, including the dangers of eating nonnutritive substances.

 History